-Few details about these switches are known.
+Few details about these switches are known besides what is found in the patents.
 It seems that at least four series of Mercutron switches were produced.

 All these designs work on the principle of a flexible mercury-filled tube, that is pinched shut by the switch to separate the mercury.
 One advantage of this is fast, bounce-free switching, as well as long switch lifetime.
 As the contacts are sealed, the switches are protected against environmental influences.

 US patent 3600537 (filed in 1969) is the oldest Mechanical Enterprises Mercutron patent, for a conductive-liquid snap-action switch.
 It seems that this was not intended for computer keyboards, as it is shaped like a microswitch.

 Behavior Research Methods & Instruments, 1969, Vol. 1 (8) page 329 (PDF page 1) gives a description of these switches under the heading “Subminiature Switches”.
 They are cited as having the “mechanical advantages of a snap-action switch with the electrical properties of a mercury switch.”
 They are said to have no bounce, and can switch “60 na” at 24 V DC.
 (Surely they meant milliamps?!)